danielsunnerberg/AudioDevice-Quickswitcher/README.md

 Allows the user to quickly switch between selected audio devices through global hotkeys.
 <br />This removes the need to physically disconnect the headset when wanting to play through speakers and so on.

-Tested for Windows 7, 8 10.
+Tested for Windows 7, 8 and 10.

 ## Installation